shaderas/Miracle/README.md

 Miracle is an extraordinary event manifesting divine intervention in human affairs

-**Clerics, druids, experienced paladins**, and experienced rangers can cast divine spells.
+**Clerics, druids, experienced paladins, and experienced rangers** can cast divine spells.
 Unlike arcane spells, divine spells draw power from a divine source.
 Clerics gain spell power from deities or from divine forces.
 The divine force of nature powers druid and ranger spells.
 The divine forces of law and good power paladin spells.
 Divine spells tend to focus on healing and protection and are less flashy, destructive, and disruptive than arcane spells.

 ## Preparing Divine Spells
 Divine spellcasters prepare their spells in largely the same manner as wizards do, but with a few differences.
 The relevant ability for divine spells is Wisdom.
 To prepare a divine spell, a character must have a Wisdom score of 10 + the spell’s level.
 Likewise, bonus spells are based on Wisdom.